Session title: Assessment and the Art of Lazy Teaching

 When reading teachers’ lesson plans or watching them work, it’s clear that for many the completion of the ‘assessment’ column is nothing more than a bureaucratic exercise.
 Typical text (and typical practice) is just: ‘Q&A’.
 Sometimes there might be the word: ‘Quiz’, and other times: ‘Completion of handout’, etc.

-‘A’ doesn’t, or shouldn’t, stand for Assessment, but ‘Informative Assessment’; which is very different.
+‘Informative Assessment’, however, is very different.
 While it begins with a process to establish where a learner ‘is’, this is only the easy first step.
 For it to be formative, in must lead to step 2, which is ‘positive change’.

 The preferred change is that learners articulate the distance from where they are to where they want to be (i.e. the highest grade criteria), together with the steps needed to get there.
 A possible additional or alternative change is that the teacher redesigns the very next lesson strategy to mitigate the identified learning issues.